 The basic Wix website builder is free.
 With a free Wix account, you’ll get a Wix subdomain that looks like this: https://username.wixsite.com/example.

-Higher plans add more bandwidth and storage, free domains, apps, the ability to create an online store and remove the ads.
-The most expensive plan is for $39/month also comes with VIP support.
+Higher plans add more bandwidth and storage, free domains, apps, and the ability to create an online store and remove ads.
+The most expensive plan is $39/month and also comes with VIP support.

 Gator By Hostgator

 Gator is a website builder blogging platform created by popular web hosting provider Hostgator.
 Gator offers a drag & drop tool that you can use to build any type of website including blogs, business sites, and even an online store.